aiHelpmate/Multi-classification-sentiment-analysis/README.md

 Crawl the data by searching foreign media that have news reports on China's poverty alleviation policies -- the data and code are saved in the "News" folder

 ## Data preprocessing
-* drop unwanted colomns
+* Drop unwanted colomns.
-* removal of HTML tags, quotations marks, emoticons, and URLs
+* Removal of HTML tags, quotations marks, emoticons, and URLs.
-* convert all words to lowcase, remove duplicates
+* Convert all words to lowcase, remove duplicates.
-* Replace concatenated words with their full forms
+* Replace concatenated words with their full forms.
-* Removal of punctuation, stopwords, numbers and special characters
+* Removal of punctuation, stopwords, numbers and special characters.
-* Spellchecker for spelling correction
+* Spellchecker for spelling correction.

 ## LSTM model construction